kalaiser/awesome-cdk/readme.md

 * [aws-pdf-textract-pipeline](https://github.com/aeksco/aws-pdf-textract-pipeline) - ETL pipeline for crawling PDFs from the Web using Puppeteer and transforming their contents into structured data using AWS Textract and storing the results in DynamoDB.

 ### Multi-accounts setup
-* [aws-bootstrap-kit](https://github.com/awslabs/aws-bootstrap-kit) - Creates a multi-account set-up with AWS Organization, AWS SSO, DNS, and AWS CodePipeline.
+* [aws-cdk-starterkit](https://github.com/dannysteenman/aws-cdk-starterkit) - Create and deploy an AWS CDK app on your AWS account in less than 5 minutes using GitHub actions!
 * [cdk-organizations](https://github.com/pepperize/cdk-organizations) - CDK constructs that helps to provision AWS Organization, Organizational Units (OU), Accounts and Policies.

 ## High-Level Frameworks